 Programming code memory is accomplished by first loading data into the write buffer and then initiating a programming sequence.
 The write buffer for all devices in the PIC18F2XJXX/4XJXX family is 64 bytes.
-It can be mapped to any location of the same size beginning at 000000h.
-The actual memory write sequence takes the contents of this buffer and programs the proper amount of code memory.
+It can be mapped to any 64-byte block beginning at 000000h.
+The actual memory write sequence takes the contents of this buffer and programs the 64-byte block of code memory indicated by the Table Pointer.

 Write buffer locations are not cleared following a write operation; the buffer retains its data after the write is complete.
 This means that the buffer must be written with 64 bytes on each operation.
 If there are locations in the code memory that are to remain empty, the corresponding locations in the buffer must be filled with FFFFh.
 This avoids rewriting old data from the previous cycle.

-The programming duration is externally timed and is controlled by PGC.
+The programming duration is internally timed.
 After a Start Programming command is issued (4-bit command, '1111'), a NOP is issued, where the 4th PGC is held high for the duration of the programming time, P9.